jesababon/express-full-crud/readme.md

 #### SUPER BONUS

-[Learn about and add error handlers to your server](https://expressjs.com/en/guide/error-handling.html) They should be familiar with error handling and set them up in their apps
+[Learn about and add error handlers to your server](https://expressjs.com/en/guide/error-handling.html)

 [Learn about Express DEBUG mode](https://expressjs.com/en/guide/debugging.html), and browse the different namespaces of Express DEBUG logs with your app.
 While you're there, read about [the debug package](https://www.npmjs.com/package/debug).